 After leaving the Albergue Milladoiro, we walked north on the Travesía do Porto, picking up the Camino again, for about 210 meters, passing by this lovely garden waymark.

 I may be smiling in the photo, but I was feeling very emotional on our final day.
-It was exactly 4 weeks since we started walking.
+It had been exactly 4 weeks since we started walking.
 Rich felt like it went by really fast, I felt like it didn't.
 I tried to identify my emotions, but it was difficult.
 It was relief, sadness, joy, exhaustion, all rolled up into one big ball, most likely!
 Whatever the case, I felt totally out of sorts.

-We took the above path through a forested area, not even 100 meters and came out onto the Rúa das Espiñas and took a right, onto it as the street bends to the left, around the corner is a sight to behold!
+We took the improved path through a forested area, for about 150 meters and came out onto the Rúa das Espiñas and took a right onto it.
+As the street bends to the left, around the corner is a sight to behold!

 As we walked along, we actually held hands for a large portion of the day twenty-five.
 It was touching for both of us, doing this Camino Portugués together ~ a reprieve from elder care, and not knowing what lie ahead for us.
 All we knew was that like the Camino, we were going to take this journey together.

-We continued on, following the Vilar River valley, staying right at a Y and could see the next interchange ramp ahead, that we would walk under!
+We continued on, following the Vilar River valley, staying right at a Y-intersection and we could see the next interchange ramp ahead, that we would walk under!
 Welcome to the large city of Santiago!

 As you approach the second overpass system, stay left again, two times, and walk under the bridge, taking the left turn onto the Rúa do Beado after about another 1/2 kilometer.

-Walk 0.7 kilometers to the roundabout in the next town of A Rocha Vella on the Rúa do Beado, a lovely, rural road.
+Walk along the Rúa do Beado, a lovely rural road, about 0.7 kilometers to the roundabout in the center of the next town of A Rocha Vella.

 Stay right at the roundabout and onto the Rúa Serafin Zas on day twenty-five of the Portuguese way.

 Continue on through town.
-380 meters onward turn right on the Rocha Nova, cross over the railroad track, bend around it to follow the tracks down the hill, 400 meters later.
+380 meters onward turn right onto the Rocha Nova, cross over the railroad track, bend around it to follow the tracks down the hill, 400 meters later.

 Bend to the right and continue on the narrow paved road to walk into another forested area.
 In 130 meters, bend to the right at a T-intersection, then walk an additional 300 meters following the Sar River, until you come to this historic bridge, the Ponte Vella de Arriba.
 You have reached the low point at the river crossing at 3.5 kilometers since the start.
 Get ready for the climb back up and into Santiago!